ABOUT THE ARTIST

 Jana Epstein's love of art goes back to childhood and has been carried on with much enthusiasm to this date.
 Her degrees from the University of Georgia are in Photography and Graphic Design.
 Her love and commitment to photography has been her main focus and passion for many years.

 Jana has been showing her photography on the national art show circuit for over twenty years.
-She is a multiple award winning artist whose body of art work has been recognized with 42 Awards to date for her talent, craftsmanship, and artistry.
+She is a multiple award winning artist whose body of art work has been recognized with over 40 Awards to date for her talent, craftsmanship, and artistry.

 :: ABOUT THE ART